Oziabr/component-designs/README.md

 # component designs

 > My name is John Silver.
-I have a long fucking memory.
+And I've got a long fucking memory.

 ### frontend